 8. Use a Fast Shutter Speed

 Toddler photography has more in common with sports photography than portrait photography.
-Most toddlers are on the go all the time, so be sure to use a fast shutter speed.
-Even when the toddler is staying seated, he or she might turn or move the hands quickly.
+Most toddlers are on the go all the time.
+So be sure to use a fast shutter speed!

-If you are photographing your own children, your face will be tucked behind a camera, which is not the best spot to be in to elicit a smile.
-Enlist the help of someone the toddler enjoys being around.
+If you are photographing your own children, your face will be tucked behind a camera.
+And that is not the best spot to be in to elicit a smile.
+So enlist the help of someone the toddler enjoys being around.

 Have this person do goofy things behind or right next to the camera.
 You’ll both get smiles and up the odds that the toddler will actually be looking at the camera for a few shots.

-Toddlers may not quite understand what you are asking of them, even with more fun poses.
-So don’t be afraid to show them yourself what you want them to do.
+Toddlers may not quite understand what you ask of them, even with more fun poses.
+So don’t be afraid to show them what you want them to do yourself.

 Props can be a big help when working with toddlers.
-A noise-maker by the camera, for example, can get them to look towards the camera.
-Favourite toys sometimes help during photo sessions too.
+For instance, a noise-maker by the camera can get them to look toward the camera.
+Favorite toys sometimes help during photo sessions too.

 Bubbles are great and tend to photograph well, along with props like balloons (just be sure the toddler can’t bite the balloon!).
-Giving the toddler a prop to hold can also help keep his or her hands still.
+Giving the toddler a prop to hold can also help keep their hands still.

 Props can also help keep active toddlers still.
-A toddler who is sitting in a bucket or basket, of course, isn’t running everywhere.
-Just make sure the prop is safe and that the toddler won’t be injured trying to get out.
+Of course, A toddler sitting in a bucket or basket isn’t running everywhere.
+Just ensure the prop is safe and the toddler won’t be injured trying to get out.

 How Do You Photograph Toddlers Indoors?

-Indoors, capturing a sharp photograph of a child that’s always moving is tough.
+Indoors, capturing a sharp photo of a child always moving is tough.
 If possible, move the toddler towards a large window for better light.
-If not, use a high ISO setting and a wide (i.e. low number) aperture.
-Try one of the posing ideas below that keeps the youngster (relatively) still, like tip five or six.
+If not, use a high ISO setting and a wide aperture (low f-stop number).

 How Do You Photograph a One-Year-Old?